eclipse/streamsheets/README.md

 ### Looking for a hosted version of Streamsheets?

-If you are interested in a hosted version of Streamsheets on our infrastructure please contact us via: https://cedalo.com/contact.html
+If you are interested in a hosted version of Streamsheets on our infrastructure please [contact us](https://cedalo.com/contact.html)

 ### Looking for support?